Early Help & Referral

 - Statutory services to safeguard and promote their welfare

 The guidance is primarily targeted at professionals who meet children and families and have a concern about a child’s development, welfare or safety.
-Understanding and appreciating how local thresholds are applied will help professionals decide what to do and inform the action that they take.
+Understanding and appreciating how thresholds are applied will help professionals decide what to do and inform the action that they take.
 This will enable services to work well together and in the best interests of children and families.

 It is expected that practice across all agencies within Hounslow is underpinned by the following two key principles;

 - Safeguarding is everyone’s responsibility: for services to be effective each professional and organisation should play their full part, and;